Bitte geben Sie einen Grund für die Verwarnung an

 Axel

-#2 RE: BILD DER WOCHE Antworten
+#2 RE: BILD DER WOCHE

 Das Bild ist nicht übel, die Balancefähigkeiten des Radlers sind bewundernswert.
 Man erinnert sich vage an Marty Feldman.